Talentica/HungryHippos/Readme.md

 ## Hungry Hippos Version : 0.7.0v

 # Sharding Module :
 Sharding is the initial step in the enitre ecosystem of the Hungy Hippos application.User will have to run the sharding module prior to data publish.
 Execution of sharding module requires a "sample" file which finally creates "sharding table".
 Data publish requires this "sharding table" during execution.
 User is required to provide configuration related details before runnning the Sharding module.

-There are two configurations files for sharding which are explained below :
+There are two configuration template files for sharding which are explained below :

+### Configure sharding xml files :

+Creating sharding-client-config.xml and sharding-server-config.xml file from template files.

+		(1) cp hhspark_automation/distr/config/sharding-client-config.xml.template hhspark_automation/distr/config/sharding-client-config.xml
+		(2) cp hhspark_automation/distr/config/sharding-server-config.xml.template hhspark_automation/distr/config/sharding-server-config.xml

 ### 1. sharding-client-config.xml